lee-joanne/lee-joanne/README.md

 ### Hi there 👋 I'm Joanne

-Junior Full Stack Developer living in Vancouver, BC.
+Full Stack Developer living in Vancouver, BC.
 Currently employed at Inkeros as a Full Stack Software Developer.

 ### ✨ GitHub Stats